 What is Amazon DSP?

-Amazon DSP (formally known as Amazon Advertising Platform or AAP) is a demand-side platform that allows buyers of digital advertising inventory to manage multiple ad and data exchange accounts through a single interface.
-Amazon Demand-Side Platform offers power and flexibility by providing brands the ability to self-manage programmatic digital media campaigns which means advertisers have extensive opportunities to drive awareness, consideration and sales on and off the platform by leveraging Amazon’s shopper data to target high-intent shoppers.
+Amazon Demand-Side-Platform (formally known as Amazon Advertising Platform or AAP) is a demand-side platform that allows buyers of digital advertising inventory to manage multiple ad and data exchange accounts through a single interface.
+Amazon DSP offers power and flexibility by providing brands the ability to self-manage programmatic digital media campaigns.
+This means advertisers have extensive opportunities to drive awareness, consideration, and sales on and off the platform by leveraging Amazon’s shopper data to target high-intent shoppers.

 Amazon DSP Targeting Options

 During campaign creation and optimization, advertisers possess the ability to create custom audience segments specific to their products and categories to ensure a highly relevant user experience.
-This is due in large part to Amazon’s exclusive 1st party shopper data that is refreshed in real time, providing best in class targeting capabilities.
-Their ability to know what a customer is searching for, when they make a purchase, and adjust ad targeting accordingly creates a huge advantage over other demand-side-platforms.
+This is due in large part to Amazon’s exclusive first-party shopper data that is refreshed in real time, providing best in class targeting capabilities.
+Their ability to know what a customer is searching for and when they make a purchase allows them to adjust ad targeting accordingly, which creates a huge advantage over other demand-side-platforms.

 Amazon DSP offers a number of audience targeting options including: